 To attach the bag to the bicycle: stick the back (narrow) part of the flap under the bar and wrap it around to attach to itself.
 Done!

 After I was done, Connor requested more hook and loop tape to make the bag close more securely.
 So I added it for him.
 Am I great or what?

 Happy sewing!
-Show us pictures in our flickr pool if you make one too!
+Show us pictures in a Show Off Saturday post if you make one!